-- fitness club memberships (includes membership to the PAC)
+- fitness club or gym memberships (includes membership to the PAC)

 - personal trainers, fitness consultants, lifestyle consultants and exercise physiologists

-**For Faculty member only, however, family membership is acceptable if the Faculty member is an active fitness centre member or recreational member and providing the membership is under the Faculty member’s name.
+*Family membership is acceptable if the member is an active fitness centre member or recreational member and providing the membership is under the member’s name.

-- durable equipment such as treadmills, exercise bikes and universal gyms
+- purchase or rental of exercise equipment (such as treadmills, exercise bikes, universal gyms and weights)

 - nutrition programs and counselling

 - maternity services and accessories (such as Doulas, Midwives and classes)